Nikos Vergos

 Nikos Vergos (Νίκος Βέργος, /el/; born 13 January 1996) is a Greek professional footballer.
-He plays as a striker for A-League Men club Melbourne Victory.
+He plays as a striker for A-League Men club Newcastle Jets.

-Career
+Domestic career

-Vergos is a product of the youth system of Olympiacos and was considered as one of the most talented players of his generation.
+Greece

-He made his debut on 25 September 2013, in a Greek Football Cup match against Fokikos as a substitute in the 38th minute.
+Vergos is a product of the youth system of Olympiacos and made his debut on 25 September 2013, as a substitute in a Greek Football Cup match against Fokikos.

-On 19 March 2014, he was subbed on to replace David Fuster in a Champions League match against Manchester United in the Round of 16.
+On 19 March 2014, he was substituted on to replace David Fuster in a Champions League match against Manchester United in the Round of 16.

-Vergos made his Superleague Greece debut on 23 March 2014 in an away game against Ergotelis as a substitute in the 72nd minute.
-Three days later, on 26 March, in an away game against Asteras Tripolis, he made his second appearance as a substitute in the 60th minute, replacing Giannis Maniatis.
-Seconds later, on his first touch, he managed to score his first goal with a powerful header.
+Vergos made his Super League Greece debut on 23 March 2014 as a substitute in an away game against Ergotelis.
+Three days later, on 26 March, in an away game against Asteras Tripolis, he made his second appearance as a substitute, where he scored his first goal with a header.